PhD Admissions FAQ

 Do I have to contact one of the faculty members first or can I apply formally directly?

 It is not necessary, but if you have doubts about whether your background is suitable for the programme, or if you have questions about the group, you are welcome to contact one of the faculty members directly.
 Due to their high email volume you may not receive an immediate response but they will endeavour to get back to you as quickly as possible.
-It is more important to make your official application to the Board of Graduate studies before the funding deadlines, even if you don’t hear back from us; otherwise we may not be able to consider you.
+It is important to make your official application to Graduate Admissions at Cambridge before the funding deadlines, even if you don’t hear back from us; otherwise we may not be able to consider you.

 Do you take Masters students, or part-time PhD students?